carbon-language/carbon-lang/docs/design/code_and_name_organization/README.md

 libraries can speed up the overall build while also making it clear which code is being reused.

-A library has a single `api` file which defines its interface, plus zero or more `impl` files that can provide any implementation details that were omitted from the `api` file.
-These files are distinguished by the `library` declaration ending with `api;` or `impl;`.
+A library has a single API file which defines its interface, plus zero or more implementation files that can provide any implementation details that were omitted from the API file.
+These files are distinguished by whether the `library` declaration starts with the `impl` modifier.
 By convention, implementation files also use a file extension of `.impl.carbon`.

 Separating a library into interface and implementation may help organize code as a library grows, or to let the build system distinguish between the dependencies